Firefall: Resumption and later work

 In the early/mid 1990s, the personnel shuffles continued.
 Roberts, who was suffering from health troubles, left again in the spring of 1992 to be replaced by Bruce Crichton, who turned it over to Steve Manshel in June 1993.
 Mark Oblinger departed as well and Steven Weinmeister came on board in May 1993.
-And after Dan Clawson left that same year, there were several people to occupy the woodwind–keyboards chair, including Bray Ghiglia (1993–1994), the returning David Muse (1994–1995; 2000–2003; 2011–present), Jim Waddell (1993; 1995–96; 1998–2000; 2003; 2022), Bob Fisher (1996–1998; 2007) and Chris Ball (2003–2011).
+And after Dan Clawson left that same year, there were several people to occupy the woodwind–keyboards chair, including Bray Ghiglia (1993–1994), the returning David Muse (1994–1995; 2000–2003; 2011–2022), Jim Waddell (1993; 1995–96; 1998–2000; 2003; 2022–present), Bob Fisher (1996–1998; 2007) and Chris Ball (2003–2011).

 While touring in 1993, Firefall encountered the Flood of 1993.
-One of their gigs was canceled and a few had to be moved to higher ground.
+One of their gigs was cancelled and a few had to be moved to higher ground.
 In response Jock wrote "When The River Rises", a song with an upbeat message of finding strength in adversity.
 The band recorded the song in Colorado Springs at Startsong Recording Studio, with engineer–programmer Tom Gregor co-producing with Bartley.
 "When The River Rises" was then brought back to St. Louis and played on the radio for the first time.
 At that point, the flood waters had still not crested.
 Vowing to donate a large portion of the publishing to flood relief, the song was sent to other radio stations in the flooded areas.
 It received heavy regional airplay and was also used by CNN and other TV stations behind coverage of the disaster.

 With the band's profile raised, the search for a new record deal began.
 Some smaller companies showed interest.
 They decided to go with an independent Colorado based label, Redstone Records, who had had some successes in the smooth jazz genre.
 Messenger was recorded in Denver and Boulder and was released in September 1994.
 Bartley had been stockpiling songs for ten years for just this opportunity.
-Bil Hopkins' song "Say It's Over" (written with Mark Oblinger) and Steve Manshel's "Innocent Victim" also appeared on the CD.
+Bil Hopkins's song "Say It's Over" (written with Mark Oblinger) and Steve Manshel's "Innocent Victim" also appeared on the CD.
 Mark Andes and Richie Furay made guest appearances on the album and Jim Mason returned to the producer's chair.
 Messenger was much more diverse than anything the band had released to date with the usual love songs and ballads, but there were also songs about child abuse, environmental catastrophe and even sexual abuse/rape in the chilling "No Means No".
 The first single, "Love Find A Way", received some minor play on some stations, but Redstone did not have the distribution clout to get the CD into all stores, so overall sales were disappointing.